Pediatric Audiology Services

 Durable Medical Equipment

-CID can help people acquire needed equipment such as batteries, accessories and devices.
+CID can help people acquire needed equipment such as hearing devices, batteries and retention devices.